Global Trade Item Number (GTIN) – GS1 India

 • Benefits of unique barcode numbers

-• Role of GS1 India in ensuring uniqueness in product codes
+• Role of GS1 India in ensuring uniqueness in product codes barcode

-Barcodes play a very crucial role in a country’s economy especially in the context of supply chain management and retail.
+Barcodes play a very crucial role in a country’s economy, especially in the context of supply chain management and retail.
 Most of the businesses require Barcodes as a tool to manage supply chains for better tracking of their products.
-You must have noticed that everytime we buy something in the supermarket, the seller scans the barcode on the product to retrieve its information.
+You must have noticed that every time we buy something in the supermarket, the seller scans the barcode on the product to retrieve its information.

 What are Barcodes?

 Today most of the products you see in the market have barcodes.
-Barcodes are machine readable symbols which are printed on product packaging.
+Barcodes are machine-readable symbols which are printed on product packaging.
 The barcodes are embedded with barcode numbers – numeric codes that give unique identification to the product.

 Types of Barcodes

 There are various types of barcodes used in the industry.
-Some popular barcode forms are EAN barcode (linear/ 1-Dimensional barcode), QR code and Datamatrix (2-Dimensional barcodes).
+Some popular barcode forms are EAN barcode (linear/1-dimensional barcode), QR code, and Datamatrix (2-dimensional barcodes).

 EAN barcodes are mostly used on products for point-of-sale scanning, where the unique code embedded in barcodes is linked with product information like manufacturing and expiry date, manufacturing locations, product attributes, and ingredients, etc. QR codes are majorly used in applications related to entertainment, retail, advertisement, and transactions.